Star-forming galaxies in the cosmic web in the last 11 Gyr: Methods

 where we sum over the number of galaxies in the bin $N_{\text{gal}}$.
 In practice, for each galaxy, we compute the desired quantity and divide it by the best-fit value at this galaxy mass.
 We adopt a double power-law

 with the amplitude $A$, the mass at slope break $M_{\text{break}}$, and the slopes $\alpha$ and $\beta$ as fitted parameters.
 This double power-law provides a slightly better fit than a single power-law and avoids the overfitting produced by a running median.
+In practice, we first determine for each physical quantity its best-fit double power-law relation with $M_{\star}$, fitted over the entire star-forming population at each redshift.
+Each individual measurement $Q_{i}$ is then compared to its best-fit value $Q_{\mathrm{bf}}(M_{\star})$.
+This procedure allows us to evaluate trends of galaxy properties with filament proximity beyond their underlying stellar mass dependence.
 For each quantity, we also compute the median deviation from the best-fit relation in each distance bin.

 In order to examine the behaviour of star-forming galaxies within the cosmic web, we primarily study their SFR, sSFR and molecular hydrogen depletion timescale $\tau_{\rm H_{2}} = M_{\rm H_{\text{2}}}/\text{SFR}$.
 Here, $M_{\rm H_{\text{2}}}$ refers to the molecular hydrogen mass tracked in the simulation, and the SFR is measured over the local dynamical time $t_{\text{dyn}}$.
 Consequently, $\tau_{\rm H_{\text{2}}}$ represents the timescale over which the current molecular gas reservoir would be depleted if the SFR remained constant.
 These quantities are expected to be connected since the SFR given in \simba~is computed from the molecular gas density, and $\tau_{\rm H_{\text{2}}}$ characterises the timescale of conversion of the molecular gas into stars, driving the SFR.
-In addition, we also study the gas depletion timescale $\tau_{\text{gas}} = M_{\text{gas}}/\text{SFR}$ where $M_{\text{gas}}$ is the total gas mass, the total gas mass fraction calculated as $M_{\text{gas}}/(M_{*} + M_{\text{gas}})$, and the molecular-to-atomic hydrogen mass fraction $M_{\rm H_{\text{2}}}/(M_{\ion{H}{i}} + M_{\rm H_{\text{2}}})$.
+In addition, we also study the gas depletion timescale $\tau_{\text{gas}} = M_{\text{gas}}/\text{SFR}$ where $M_{\text{gas}}$ is the total gas mass, the total gas mass fraction calculated as $M_{\text{gas}}/(M_{\star} + M_{\text{gas}})$, and the molecular-to-atomic hydrogen mass fraction $M_{\rm H_{\text{2}}}/(M_{\ion{H}{i}} + M_{\rm H_{\text{2}}})$.
 These fractions quantify the gas reservoirs relative to the baryonic masses of the galaxies and the phase of this gas, and thus provide insight into how efficiently galaxies replenish and consume their gas over time.
 They also help us understand the role of environmental processes in regulating star formation by tracking the availability of different gas phases within the cosmic web.